khodgins/BioinformaticsWorkshopMonash2021/index.md

 The purpose of this course is to provide biology graduate students with the theoretical knowledge and practical skills for the analysis of next generation sequence data.
 The course will provide an overview of sequencing approaches, genome assembly, sequence alignment techniques and variant calling.
 The manipulation of genomic datasets using the commandline will  be taught through interactive tutorials.
 The unit will be presented as a series of short lectures and lab exercises over a three day period.

 ## Instructors
-Dr. Kathryn Hodgins
+Dr. Kathryn Hodgins and Dr. Paul Battlay

 ## Format
-A mix of pre-recorded lectures and face to face lab exercises, running in a 2-hour block for each topic.
+A mix of live/pre-recorded lectures and face to face lab exercises, running in a 2-hour block for each topic.

 ## Prequisites
 Students should have basic knowledge in R and some command line knowledge (although the latter could be obtained during the course)